dakusan/PlexPlaylistImporter/README.md

 My music directories have been growing for over 2 decades in a folder based hierarchy, often using playlists for organization.
 Plex’s music organization is counterintuitive to this organizational structure, and Plex currently does not have an easy way to import external playlists.
 Hence this script was born :-)

+You can run this by directly dragging playlists onto it.<br>
 This script is fully unicode compliant.

 ##Running and Troubleshooting